AJenbo/DiabloGrooboAnalysis/readme.md

 4. The 15th dungeon seed is used to randomly deactivate 5 quests
 5. When the player visits a level for the first time:
     1. *Diablo* uses the relevant dungeon seed to set the RNG state and generates the dungeon layout (advancing the RNG an indeterminate number of times)
-    2. *Diablo* uses the same dungeon seed to reset the RNG state and generates objects/monsters/items, then records their state in the save file (so that if the player picks up an item, kills a monster, etc. they don’t respawn when revisiting the level)
+    2. *Diablo* uses the same dungeon seed to reset the RNG state and generates objects/monsters/items, then records their state in the save file (so that if the player picks up an item, kills a monster, etc. they don't respawn when revisiting the level)
 6. If the player revisits a level the process is slightly different:
     1. *Diablo* uses the relevant dungeon seed to set the RNG state and generates the dungeon layout
     2. *Diablo* loads the most recent state of the objects/monsters/items from the last time the player was on this level